Jixiao Xinshu: Firearms

 After suffering several defeats to pirates, Qi also made a recommendation for a concerted campaign to integrate musket teams into the army, based on their superior range and firepower compared to bows and arrows.
-Qi became enamored with the musket after his defeats and became one of the primary proponents of their use in the Ming army.
+Qi became enamored with the musket (bird gun) after his defeats and became one of the primary proponents of their use in the Ming army.
 He favored it for its accuracy and its ability to penetrate armor.

 Ideally an entire musket team would have ten musketeers, but often had four or two in practice.
 The optimal musket formation that Qi proposed was a twelve-man musket team similar to the melee mandarin duck formation.
 However, instead of fighting in a hand to hand formation, they operated on the principle of volley fire, which Qi pioneered prior to the publication of the first edition of the Jixiao Xinshu.
 The teams could be arranged in a single line, formed two layers deep with five musketeers each, or five layers deep with two muskets per layer.
 Once the enemy was within range, each layer would fire in succession, and afterwards a unit armed with traditional close combat weapons would move forward ahead of the musketeers.
 The troops would then enter into melee combat with the enemy together.
 Alternatively, the musketeers could be placed behind wooden stockades or other fortifications, firing and reloading continuously by turns.

 Each squad was drilled in coordinated and mutually supportive combat scenarios with clearly defined roles.
 Because Qi's troops were recruited from peasant stock, and were not considered the equals of their Japanese foes, Qi Jiguang emphasized the use of combined arms and squad tactics.
 Units were rewarded or punished collectively: an officer was executed if his entire unit fled the enemy, and if a squad leader was killed in battle, the whole squad would be put to death.